TeodoraLazaroiu/Linux-Shell/README.md

-# Shell

-Shell implementation in C with basic commands, pipe and logical operators
+# Shell implementation in C

 ### Compilation and execution in Linux:
 ```